vekatze/neut/book/src/terms.md

 ### Note

 As you can see from its semantics, an `exact` is just a shorthand for a "hole-application" that fills in implicit parameters.

+If `e` has default arguments, they are not part of the type of `exact e`; each call of the result uses the defaults that `e` declares.

 ## ADT Formation